Appliances · Resale guide

 |---|---|---|

-Annual running cost estimate: ₹5,000-₹8,000 budget for wear-and-tear (mostly filters and cleaning) at this age, plus one major repair likely in years 5-7.
+Annual running cost estimate: Budget ₹6,000-₹9,000 annually for filter replacement and minor wear-and-tear at this age, plus one major repair (like a fan motor or PCB) likely in years 5-8 of the unit’s life.

 Known Issues — Reported by Real Dyson Air Purifier Owners